sidhant007/sidhant007.github.io/_posts/2025-02-02-1-Way-Hashing-Applications-in-DeFi.md

   OP_ENDIF
   OP_CHECKSIG
   ```
   Similar script would be created by Bob on the Ethereum blockchain.
-Note: Technically, Ethereum uses Solidity which is even more expressive, but the idea rmain the same.
+Note: Technically, Ethereum uses Solidity which is even more expressive, but the idea remains the same.

 We have shown a way where two individuals who do NOT trust each other are able to exchange funds across blockchains (atomically) without trusting any central authority or intermediary.